alexreinert/piVCCU/README.md

   * Asus Tinkerboard running Armbian with Mainline kernel
   * Asus Tinkerboard S running Armbian with Mainline kernel
   * Banana Pi M1 running Armbian with Mainline kernel (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
-  * Banana Pi Pro running Armbian with Mainline kernel (Experimental)
+  * Banana Pi Pro running Armbian with Mainline kernel
   * Libre Computer AML-S905X-CC (Le Potato) running Armbian with Mainline kernel
   * Odroid C2 running Armbian with Mainline kernel (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
+  * Odroid C4 running Armbian with Mainline kernel (Experimental, LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
   * Orange Pi Zero, Zero Plus, R1 running Armbian with Mainline kernel (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
   * Orange Pi One, 2, Lite, Plus, Plus 2, Plus 2E, PC, PC Plus running Armbian with Mainline kernel

     :warning: WARNING: Some models of the Orange Pi have a rotated GPIO socket.
 Please ensure the correct position of Pin 1!
-  * NanoPC T4 running Armbian with Dev kernel (Experimental)
+  * NanoPC T4 running Armbian with Mainline kernel

     :warning: WARNING: Do not connect RPI-RF-MOD to a power source.
 Do connect the NanoPC to a power source only.
-  * NanoPi M4 running Armbian with Dev kernel (Experimental)
+  * NanoPi M4 running Armbian with Mainline kernel
-  * Rock Pi 4 running Armbian with Dev kernel (Experimental)
+  * Rock Pi 4 running Armbian with Mainline kernel
-  * Rock64 running Armbian with Dev kernel (Experimental) (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
+  * Rock64 running Armbian with Mainline kernel (Experimental, LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
-  * RockPro64 running Armbian with Dev kernel (Experimental)
+  * RockPro64 running Armbian with Mainline kernel

     :warning: WARNING: Do not connect RPI-RF-MOD to a power source.
 Do connect the RockPro64 to a power source only.
 * Properly installed HM-MOD-RPI-PCB or RPI-RF-MOD